Examine India’s socioeconomic development trends and how rethinking development is gaining urgency for shaping sustainable social change.

 - (ISPR3000 / 4 credits / 120 hours)

-- Conducted in Rajasthan or in another approved location in North India.
+- Conducted in approved field sites across India, the independent study project is an opportunity to delve more deeply into a field study topic of choice.
 Sample topic areas: theater for social change; traditional women’s crafts and the modern market; Indian wildlife conservation and international nongovernmental organization involvement; irrigation and water management issues; a critical analysis of elephant tourism; call centers as the job of the educated future; marketing culture and Rajput identity; microfinance and women’s empowerment; language and literacy; a comparison of traditional and mass production of Indian textiles.

 Please note that in order to take advantage of dynamic learning opportunities, program excursions may occasionally vary.